UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 genre[not(text())]
 ------------------

 Use Case
 ^^^^^^^^

-Empty `genre` elements should not be migrated.
+Empty :code:`genre` elements should not be migrated.

 Justification
 ^^^^^^^^^^^^^

 XPath
 ^^^^^

 :code:`genre[not(text())]`

 Decision
 ^^^^^^^^

 Do not migrate.

 ..code-block:: xml